Sail Away

 NOTICE: this page is under construction and currently only a draft with a collection of ideas to be elaborated!

-In the event of failure or destruction of electronic systems, navigational equipment and methods may need to be improvised.
+In the event of failure or destruction of electronic navigation systems, navigational equipment and methods may need to be improvised.
 The following sections are a collection of topics related to this.

 Timekeeping